3-hour-crypto/3-hour-crypto.github.io/index.md

 * * *

-# 1st Hour: $10 of Bitcoin
+# 1st Hour: Bitcoin & Ether

-We'll be learning hands-on by buying $10 of bitcoin, and then watching a few videos to understand how Bitcoin works under the hood.

-## Intro (5 min)

 Bitcoin was the first major decentralized digital currency, and uses cryptography to maintain a distributed ledger of transactions.
 The Guardian has a good introduction: